A brief overview of the Mahabharata

 there are several other things written in the beginning of the book,

 Shantanu (King of Hastinapura).
-Shantanu was enthralled
+Shantanu met Ganga,

-order to protect a wish to save her children from the curse once Vashishta
+souls from the curse once Vashishta

-ask her anything.
+he would never ask her anything.

 When after birth of their eighth child Ganga goes to the river to throw her little innocent boy into it, Shantanu is so depressed that he bursts out in anger and asks Ganga why she keeps killing all their children.
 However, upon breaking his promise not to ask any questions Ganga decides to leave, but the King receives a promise that his last son will come back one day.